 Natasha Perez: Our next donor are donors with risk criteria.
 So all of our donors are screened for infectious disease and it's very accurate screening.
 But there is a chance that if the donor had participated in an high risk activity close to the death, then the viral detection would be negative when it could possibly be positive.
-The risk of missing this viral detection is very low, it's one in 10,000.
+The risk of missing this viral detection is very low, it's 1 in 10,000.
 We will draw labs when you come in to the hospital for with every admission.
 And if you receive a donor with a risk criteria, we'll also monitor your post-transplant with additional labs.
 We do have to let you know if a donor did participate in a high risk activity, and those are declared by the Public Health and Safety Services.
 Such activities could be an IV drug user, someone who sells sex for money, male to male contact, hemodilution, someone who needed a lot of blood product because they were in a bad car accident.
 Things of that sort.
 We do let you know, as informed consent that these donors did participate in these activities, and it is your right to accept or decline these organs.
 Once again, it does not affect your transplant candidacy and it will not put you to the bottom of the list.
 But remember sometimes when we call with these organ offers, younger people are who are participating in these risky behaviors.
 So the KDPI on them could be 4%.

 Natasha Perez: Our next organ offer is the hepatitis B and C exposed donor.
 You could potentially receive these organ offers in the future, so we'll go over those details.
 So if you get a call with a hepatitis B core positive donor, that means that donor was exposed to hepatitis B in the past, but does not have an active infection.
 If you have your hepatitis B vaccinations, you hold immunity and could be safely transplanted with a hepatitis B core positive donor and not obtain hepatitis B. You could also be offered a hepatitis B or C antigen-positive donor.
 That means that patient has an active infection of hepatitis B or C, and now hepatitis B and C is treatable.
 So if you were to get transplanted with one of those organs, you would obtain hepatitis B or C and then go through the treatment process after.

 Natasha Perez: Next are HIV exposed donors.
 These are reserved for our patients who have HIV.
 We want to give them all possibilities of organ transplantation, but these are only reserved for our HIV positive recipients.
-Once you receive your transplant, anticipate to stay in the hospital for three to five days after transplant.
+Once you receive your transplant, anticipate to stay in the hospital for 3 to 5 days after transplant.
 You're going to have all the things you love while in the hospital, hospital food, you're going to have IV fluids, medications.
 You'll also have an in-patient nurse coordinator.
 They will come and teach you everything you need to know about how to take care of your new kidney transplant.
-They will also give you a post-transplant binder that has even more information to help you guide you through your new post-transplant phase.
+They will also give you a posttransplant binder that has even more information to help you guide you through your new post-transplant phase.
 We will also educate you about your ureteral stent that has been placed.